Kairn/cance/README.md

 # Cance

+This project aims to be a solid reference for learning the fundamentals of the C programming language.
+The primary audience are experienced developers who program in other languages.
+I strongly believe understanding C will help anyone become a more effective developer.
+This documentation and associated program modules are meant to be informational and not opinionated.
+Advanced C topics are mostly not covered, but they can be pursued with relative ease once the basics are firmly understood, especially for seasoned programmers.

 ## C Things Explained
 ### Complier
 The C compiler (GCC, Clang, etc.) helps "transform" C source code into machine executable(s).
 This transformation includes 4 granular stages.